h0tak88r/Recon88r/README.md

 # Recon88r Script

-This script is designed for performing reconnaissance tasks on a target domain.
-It includes various modules for subdomain enumeration, port scanning, template-based scanning, XSS, JS Files Analysis, Seaching for exposed panels.
+This Python script automates the reconnaissance process for penetration testers and bug hunters.
+It is designed to streamline subdomain enumeration, port scanning, template-based scanning, XSS, JS file analysis, and searching for exposed panels.
+The script sends live results via Discord, eliminating the need to manually check logs.
+It can be run as a cron job or within a tmux session, allowing users to efficiently await results.

 ## Prerequisites

-Before using the script, make sure you have the following tools and dependencies installed:
+Before using the script, ensure you have the following tools and dependencies installed:

 - Python 3.x
 - [Subfinder](https://github.com/projectdiscovery/subfinder)